wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

   * then install latest NVIDIA proprietary driver

 ## STEPS to get screen brightness to work correctly and brightness keys to actually change screen brightness:
-### note: no longer works with nvidia driver version 470.74 so I am using `brightnessControl.py` to control screen brightness with software
+### note: screen brightness keybindings do not work so I am using `brightnessControl.py` to control screen brightness with software

 1: generate xorg.conf file: `sudo nvidia-xconfig`
   * this command comes with latest nvidia drivers installed in prior steps to graphics card working